 Receiving and building up personal support

-Vulval pain is an isolating condition and for many women their only contact is with a doctor.
-The condition is difficult for many women to discuss with their family and friends.
-Meeting other women who suffer from the condition can often help share experiences and feelings.
-Those that do attend support groups can gain considerable benefit and are often relieved to find that other women share the same problem.
+Vulval pain is an isolating condition and for many sufferers their only contact is with a doctor.
+The condition is difficult for many people to discuss with their family and friends.
+Meeting others who suffer from the condition can often help share experiences and feelings.
+Those that do attend support groups can gain considerable benefit and are often relieved to find that others share the same problem.

 Gaining knowledge